Couldn't find your issue in this article? See the workaround for known migration issues here.

 Error: Something went wrong.
 The Lightroom Classic catalog seems to be an exported catalog or has been copied.

-Solution: For migration of a Lightroom Classic catalog, Lightroom CC relies on the file paths in the Lightroom Classic catalog file.
+Solution: For migration of a Lightroom Classic catalog, Lightroom relies on the file paths in the Lightroom Classic catalog file.
 To resolve this error, open the catalog once in Lightroom Classic to restore the missing file path information and then re-try the migration.